-If you’re like many healthcare businesses all over the world, you’re using outdated systems and organizational practices.
-You may notice that it only takes a few slip-ups during the day to create a headache for you and your team.
+If you’re like many healthcare businesses, you’re using outdated systems and organizational practices that might have been adequate originally, but lack the scalability, features and functions for a growing practice in the second decade of the 20th century.
+And it only takes a few slip-ups during the day to create a costly administrative, financial and patient-experience nightmare for you and your team.

 An efficient workflow doesn’t happen by magic.
 You have to build it.
 You have to earn it.
 It requires an acute understanding of the service you provide, your patients, and your team, as well as a willingness to focus on the details.
 With honest self-reflection, you can turn chaos into efficiency.